Imran4424/Machine-Learning-Models/README.md

 Supervised Machine Learning Models are broadly categorized into two subcategories.

-- Regresstion
+- Regression
 - Classification

-## Regresstion
+## Regression

-Regresstion is a supervised machine learning technique where the goal is to predict a continuous numerical value based on one or more independent features.
+Regression is a supervised machine learning technique where the goal is to predict a continuous numerical value based on one or more independent features.
 In order to make predictions, it determines the relationships between variables.
 In regression, there are two different kinds of variables:

 - Independent variables: The features of the subject acting as input variables that influence the prediction
 - Dependent Variable: Output variable of the subject which we are trying to predict based on the features of the subject

 There are various types of regression model available based on the number of predictor variables and the nature of the relationship between variables:

-- Linear Regresstion
+- Linear Regression
-- Polynomial Regresstion
+- Polynomial Regression
 - Ridge and Lasso Regression
 - Support Vector Regression (Linear Kernel)
 - Support Vector Regression (Non-Linear Kernel )